koushikbardhan2000/users-issue/README.md

 * Create a MySQL database called `issue`
 * Import the schema and demo data:
+* Run the db.sql file content on your DB query

 ```sql
 -- Run this inside MySQL CLI or phpMyAdmin